 At Quality Expo, a special new award "The Henry Anderson Quality Award" is presented to Dr. Anderson and becomes an annual award.
 Dr. Gorski announces Dr. Anderson's transition from full-time to part-time and publicly thanks him for many years of service and commitment to quality.

 Dr. Kathleen Kelly assumes Dr. Anderson's role as Chief Medical Officer and Chief Quality Officer.

 Final report of the "Improving Surgical Prophylaxis Team" (use of antibiotics) is given to QSLC.
-This was a critical team since it is known that measurements of timeliness and correct antibiotics will become part of JCAHO indicators that will be made public.
+This was a critical team since it is known that measurements of timeliness and correct antibiotics will become part of Joint Commission indicators that will be made public.

 AMI and CHF protocols are approved.
-This is done in conjunction with AMI and CHF patient data being collected and submitted to JCAHO beginning with July 1 discharges.
-JCAHO ultimately will share the results publicly and process will allow hospital-to-hospital comparisons.
+This is done in conjunction with AMI and CHF patient data being collected and submitted to the Joint Commission beginning with July 1 discharges.
+The Joint Commission ultimately will share the results publicly and process will allow hospital-to-hospital comparisons.